taquangtrung/discover/docs/installation.rst

 Prerequisites
 ---------------

-To build Discover, you need to have LLVM and OCaml installed in your machine.
+To build Discover, you need to have LLVM, Ninja and OCaml installed in your machine.
 Currently, we support the compilation of Discover Linux and macOS, while we have not tested on Windows yet.